AndrewJSut/financial-engineering-notes/README.md

 # Financial Engineering Notes

-This repository contains a curated collection of study notes, replications, and exploratory notebooks completed while working through various quantitative finance texts and research papers.
+This repository contains a curated collection of replications and exploratory notebooks completed while working through various quantitative finance texts and research papers.

 The material is not intended as production-quality code.
-Its purpose is to document mathematical ideas, numerical methods, and modelling techniques encountered during my studies.
-The work here complements my project-focused repositories by showing the underlying research and experimentation that informed them.
+Its purpose is to document mathematical ideas and modelling techniques encountered during my studies in Financial Engineering.

 ## Structure
 ### Machine Learning for Asset Managers (Lopez de Prado)

 Chapters 2–8 reproduced in Python.
+I refer to these frequently; it was a great read!
 Includes implementations of the core methods discussed in the book, intermediate calculations, and experiments to verify results and intuition.

 ### Paper Replications